-While it’s certainly possible to do your own bookkeeping, enlisting the help of an accountant will not only save you time but give you peace of mind.
-If you miss a deadline or there is a mistake in your paperwork, the penalties can be steep.
+While it’s certainly possible to do your own sole trader bookkeeping, enlisting the help of an accountant will not only save you time but give you peace of mind.
+If you miss an income tax filing deadline or there is a mistake in your paperwork, the penalties can be steep.
 But with a good accountant taking care of all the details, you can rest assured that the necessary steps will be taken to ward off any repercussions down the line.

 As well as avoiding fines and penalties, in the long run a good accountant will help your company grow.
 They have the expertise to help you make data-driven decisions about your business, showing you where you can make savings and maximise your wealth.
 That’s why finding a great accountant for your small business is a step that’s well worth making.

 Before you begin your search, you need to consider what kind of services you’re looking for.
 As with most service providers, different accountants offer different things.
 While some provide basic record keeping, others will also take on more of a consultant role, providing insight and advice on your company finances.
 The level of service you will need is a personal choice that depends on your circumstances and your level of comfort in dealing with numbers and paperwork.
 However, it’s never a bad idea to find an accountant who will be proactive about saving you money.

 Once you have a clear idea of exactly what services you need and which you would rather take care of yourself, you’ll be in a better position to compare what different accountants are offering.
 If you’re not completely sure about what services you are looking for, it’s a good idea to find an accountant who offers the complete package.
 That way you can start with a basic service and discuss adding more as and when you need to.

 The term ‘accountant’ isn’t protected by law, so you should always do your due diligence to make sure potential candidates are up for the job.
 Double checking the professional qualifications of any accountant you are considering will give you a bit of extra security that they are capable and committed to doing the best for your business.